Skip to content

 Name Identity State summary FSM

-Supply id: UUID (opaque) plus typed address (scope, kind, name) enforced unique on the projection scope, kind, name, status yes
+Supply id: UUID (opaque) plus typed address (facility_code, containing_asset_id, kind, name) enforced unique on the projection kind, name, facility_code, containing_asset_id, status yes

 Value Objects